Photos show crowds of children in Texas border overflow facility amid calls for press access

 "Denying the press the ability to observe, film, and report on the conditions at the border is not openness or transparency — it is hiding the truth from the American people," he wrote.

+Cruz and Sen. John Cornyn plan to lead a tour of the border in the Rio Grande Valley with 13 other senators on Friday.
+Cruz said he wanted the press to be able to accompany their party as they did so.

+"It is not enough for members of the Senate to see what is happening—the American people must see," the letter read.
+"That is why I requested that members of the media be allowed to join us.
+But your administration clearly and emphatically refused to offer press access.
+This is outrageous and hypocritical.”

 Last week, the Pew Research Center reported that U.S. Border Patrol apprehended nearly 100,000 migrants at the U.S.-Mexico border in February.
-That marks the 10th consecutive month of increased apprehensions, reaching levels last seen in mid-2019 under the Trump administration.
+That marks the 10th consecutive month of increased apprehensions, reaching levels last seen in mid-2019 under President Donald Trumps administration.

+A week ago Monday, WFAA learned the federal government would use downtown Dallas' convention center to hold up to 3,000 immigrant teenagers as sharply higher numbers of border crossings have severely strained the country's current capacity to hold unaccompanied minors.

+Federal agencies will use the facility to house migrant teens temporarily.
+The memo describes the soon-to-open site as a “decompression center.”